 News from the photo world focused on amateur/enthusiast and professionals.

-Link to download the update is here.
+Link to original document from SD is here.

 If you read the numerous forums existing around in the Web, you see that one of the most frequent reason of complain is focusing problems.